cameronkinsella/suspendont/README.md

 [![CircleCI](https://circleci.com/gh/cameronkinsella/suspendont.svg?style=svg)](https://circleci.com/gh/cameronkinsella/suspendont)

+## ⚠️ Deprecation Notice ⚠️

+Due to Twitter's unsustainable API pricing change, Suspendon't is no longer functional.

 ## What is it?

 Suspendon't tracks when someone you follow on Twitter has been suspended or has deleted their account.